prasanthmukkiri/Flight_deal_finder/README.md

 We need to install some modules (

- import libraries
-from bs4 import BeautifulSoup
+ import libraries,
-from selenium import webdriver import pandas as pd import datetime, re, time, itertools, smtplib, ssl from email.mime.text import MIMEText from email.mime.multipart import MIMEMultipart
+from bs4 import BeautifulSoup, from selenium import webdriver, import pandas as pd, import datetime, re, time, itertools, smtplib, ssl, from email.mime.text import MIMEText,, from email.mime.multipart import MIMEMultipart

 )